-PI teams must collectively possess appropriate expertise in all of the three relevant disciplines.
-It is anticipated that in most cases this requirement will be met by assembling teams of three or more individuals.
+At least one PI or co-PI must be a PI or co-PI of a Phase I Institute funded under solicitation NSF 16-615, Transdisciplinary Research in Principles of Data Science Phase I (TRIPODS).
+A list of these Phase I Institutes can be found at https://nsf-tripods.org/institutes/.
+PI teams must collectively possess appropriate expertise in all of the relevant disciplines and may include researchers in other fields.
+It is anticipated that, in most cases, this requirement will be met by assembling teams of three or more individuals.
 Teams may be composed of members at multiple institutions or a single institution.